 I'm closing on a house and need a radon measurement test result quickly.
 How do I accomplish this?

 Qualified radon testers within Mississippi can be obtained online from the National Radon Proficiency Program.

 Contact one of the approved operators and have them perform your testing.
 They will use either a continuous monitor which will permit them to give you test results at the end of the test period or some other short-term measurement device which can be read at a lab and the value reported in short order.

 My family has been ill since we moved into this house and we think radon is the cause.
 What can we do?

 The only proven health effect caused by breathing radon is the development of lung cancer after years of exposure.
 You may have radon problems and the only way you can know this is to test the air in your home.
 However, radon is not what is causing your acute symptoms.

 I have a high radon reading in my home.
 How do I get it fixed?

 The method of choice is usually sub-slab depressurization or, if you have a crawl space, sub-membrane depressurization.
-Contact an NEHA listed radon contractor to bid on the job, he will be able to tell you if your home requires a different approach.
+Contact a radon contractor to bid on the job, he will be able to tell you if your home requires a different approach.
 Most don't.